 Matches in swimming are called ‘swim meets’.
 A completely new world for us with its own rules and regulations.
 Fun to be at for a change after so many years of watching field hockey.
 The people are very nice, it is fun to watch the heats and even getting up early for the practice swim at 7.30 am is all right.
 For Eline it is fun to join the meets being with a nice group of teenagers and seeing how she improves her time on the 50 yard distance for all the four strokes.

 Mira is doing her usual things: gym classes three times a week with rather tough practices and attending English lessons every weekday.
 Also reading books; I really like the new book of Isabel Allende ‘In the midst of winter’.
 Will be available in Dutch this month … it is worth reading!
-And I investigate the Attainable Adventure Cruising website for learning more about weather prediction while sailing.
+And I investigated the Attainable Adventure Cruising website for learning more about weather prediction while sailing.
 That really helps me to do it in a more structured way then I have until now.
 I will tell you more about this in a future post.

-Toine has a fruitful visit in the Netherlands, with lots of prospects going on.
+Toine had a fruitful visit in the Netherlands, with lots of prospects going on.
 Exciting to see what will come out of this.
-He publishes the first part of his eight-part paper on LinkedIn.
+He published the first part of his eight-part paper on LinkedIn.
 With a lot of hits already.
 It takes time to set up one’s own business, but we both have the feeling that a nice job will come out of all the current prospects.

 Last weekend we had a very nice catch up with Dan and Kathy visiting us on Sunday.
 Dan is a former colleague of Toine, we stayed with in Annapolis during our 2010 Atlantic round-trip.
 Very nice to see them again, and lots of things to talk about.
-We plan to visit them in Annapolis for a weekend sometime this spring.
+We have plans to visit them in Annapolis for a weekend sometime this spring.